ARM-software/edge-iot-arch-guide/README.md

 Contributing
 ============

-Anyone may contribute to EBBR.
-Discussion is on the boot-architecture@lists.linaro.org mailing list, and there is a weekly conference call.
+Anyone may contribute to Edgte IoT Architectural Design Guidelines.
+Discussion is on the [TBC  SYSTEMARCHAC ] and there is a regular conference call.
 See CONTRIBUTING.rst_ for details.

 Build Instructions